microsoft/react-native-windows-samples/docs/native-modules-async.md

 }
 ```

 What have we done here?
 First off, we've "captured" the `promise` locally within the asynchronous method by copying it into `capturedPromise`.
-We do this because this is an asynchornous method calling other asynchronous methods, and otherwise we risk the `ReactPromise` object getting deleted prematurely by React Native Windows.
+We do this because this is an asynchronous method calling other asynchronous methods, and otherwise we risk the `ReactPromise` object getting deleted prematurely by React Native Windows.

 > **Important:** Our only input parameter in this example is a `wstring`, but if your method uses `JSValue`, `JSValueArray`, or `JSValueObject` parameter types, you'll need to "capture" those with a copy too.
 Example:
 > ```cpp